A Two-Parameter Memory-Weighted Velocity Operator for Time and State Variables: Foundations and Fundamental Properties: MATHEMATICAL FOUNDATIONS AND BASIC PROPERTIES OF THE MEMORY-WEIGHTED VELOCITY OPERATOR

 This completes the proof of Theorem~\ref{thm:continuous_dependence}.
 The theorem establishes that the memory‑weighted velocity operator depends continuously on its time‑varying memory exponents when the exponents are equipped with the topology of uniform convergence. \end{proof}

-\begin{remark}[Significance of continuous dependence for physical modeling] Theorem~\ref{thm:continuous_dependence} demonstrates that the memory‑weighted velocity operator $\mathscr{V}_{\alpha,\beta}$ depends continuously on the memory exponents when both are placed in suitable function‑space topologies.
-Concretely, the mapping
+\begin{remark}[Continuous dependence in the context of operator theory and nonlinear analysis] Theorem~\ref{thm:continuous_dependence} establishes that the memory-weighted velocity operator \(\mathscr{V}_{\alpha,\beta}\) depends continuously on its memory exponents in the following precise sense: the mapping

-is continuous provided the exponent functions are equipped with the topology of uniform convergence and the velocity operators with the topology of local uniform convergence on $(0,T]$.
+is continuous when the exponent functions are equipped with the topology of uniform convergence and the resulting operators are considered with the topology of local uniform convergence on \((0,T]\).
+This can be viewed as a form of **stable dependence of an operator family on its defining parameters**—a property of fundamental interest in both linear operator theory and the analysis of parameter-dependent nonlinear evolution equations.

-From a modeling perspective, this continuity offers a rigorous justification for employing approximate or discretized memory exponents in physical applications: any uniformly convergent approximation of the true memory law yields a correspondingly accurate velocity field.
-This is particularly relevant for systems where memory characteristics are inferred from experimental data or where they evolve due to material aging, environmental changes, or adaptive mechanisms.
-The result thus provides a mathematical foundation for modeling processes with time-varying memory, such as in viscoelastic materials undergoing structural changes or in transport phenomena with evolving diffusion characteristics.

-The proof relies primarily on tools from real analysis, decomposing the operator into a coefficient component and an integral component, and systematically handling the uniform convergence of variable-exponent power functions, among other technical details.
-This approach enables the argument to be carried out within a unified analytical framework, maintaining clarity while demonstrating that the continuous dependence can be captured effectively through direct analytical means.

-Beyond the immediate focus on theoretical stability, the continuity established here furnishes a necessary foundation for subsequent developments---such as the design of numerical schemes for memory-dependent evolution equations, parameter‑identification procedures in inverse problems, and rigorous analysis of equations governed by memory‑weighted velocities in various physical contexts. \end{remark}
+From the perspective of functional analysis, the result ensures that the operator \(\mathscr{V}_{\alpha,\beta}\) behaves regularly under perturbations of its kernel exponents, which is essential for studying its spectral approximation, compactness properties, or embedding into operator ideals.
+Within the broader context of nonlinear analysis, this continuity underpins the well-posedness of equations involving memory-weighted velocities: if the memory exponents are subject to uncertainty, approximation, or adaptive evolution, the corresponding velocity fields remain close, thereby preserving the qualitative behavior of solutions.

+The proof combines real-analytic estimates with operator-theoretic reasoning—decomposing \(\mathscr{V}_{\alpha,\beta}\) into a product of coefficient and integral components, and controlling their uniform convergence via boundedness and continuity arguments.
+This blend of concrete estimates and functional-analytic structure reflects the dual nature of the operator as both an integral transform and a weighted bounded linear map between function spaces, in the sense of Theorem~\ref{thm:weighted_boundedness}.